Applicants must meet the following mandatory requirements:

 No exceptions to these requirements can be accepted.
 Ineligible applications will automatically be disqualified.

-The Green Talents Competition focuses on outstanding young scientists who are active in the field of sustainable development.
+The Green Talents Competition focuses on outstanding young scientists, who are active in the field of sustainable development and are willing to collaborate with German experts and to contribute to sustainability research in Germany.
 The German Federal Ministry of Education and Research (BMBF) fosters interdisciplinary approaches in this regard.
-This year's competition is held under the banner "Smart Green Planet – Solutions for a Sustainable Future".
-Applicants can therefore come from any scientific field closely related to sustainability research.
+The Sustainable Development Goals (SDGs) form the framework for this year’s competition and applicants must indicate, which SDGs their research is contributing to.
+Applicants can, therefore, come from any scientific field closely related to sustainability research.

-The Science Forum and the extended research stay will be fully financed by the BMBF.
+The research stay will be fully financed by the BMBF.

 The selection will be based on the applicants’ achievements in the field of sustainable development and their specific interest in cooperating with German partners.